nsgov/gitlab-demo/terraform/README.md

 ## Requirements
  * AWS account with terraform [IAM access](https://www.terraform.io/intro/getting-started/build.html).
+ * A [Docker Cloud](https://cloud.docker.com) account with the node information.
  * Download the [Terraform executable](https://www.terraform.io/downloads.html) to this directory

+## Setup Terraform

+### Initialize Terraform
+We need to initialize Terraform to download any modules

- * Run `./terraform init` to download the AWS module
+ * Run `./terraform init`
- * Edit the `aws-docker.tf` with the appropriate keys

-## Generate SSH Keys
+### Generate SSH Keys
-You need to generate a SSH keypair to use to provide authenticated access to the EC2 instance.
+We will need a SSH keypair to use to provide authenticated access to the EC2 instance.

 Change directory to the keys/ folder
   `cd keys/`